 Stay in a converted former boarding school with a homely atmosphere and former school inventory, maps and old pictures on display.
-Up to 60 people can be accommodated in 17 rooms and one apartment.
+Up to 60 people can be accommodated in rooms or an apartment.
 The single, double and triple (family) rooms share bathrooms.
 Sleeping bag accommodation with shared bathroom in triple and quadruple rooms and a 16-bed dormitory.
 All rooms have mountain views.

 Communal kitchen, dining room and lounge with TV, books and games.
 There is also a campsite with electricity points for camper vans, access to a washing machine, cooking facilities and shared bathrooms.
 Free Wi-Fi throughout the premises.